YTxFSGAMERz/WinAurex/README.md

 ## ⬛ USAGE GUIDE

 > [!NOTE]
 > **ELEVATED PRIVILEGES REQUIRED:** All optimization modules must interface directly with the Windows Kernel, Registry, and Services layer.
-You must execute all scripts with Administrator rights.
+The launcher will automatically request Administrator rights upon execution.

-1. **Clone the Framework**
+1. **Download the Release**
-   Download or clone the repository to your local drive.
-Extract all files to a secure directory (e.g., `C:\Optimizations`).
+   Download the latest ZIP release and extract all files to a secure directory (e.g., `C:\Optimizations`).
-2. **Initialize Backup Protocol**
-   Open an Administrator PowerShell terminal and execute:
-   `Checkpoint-Computer -Description "PRE-OPTIMIZATION-STATE"`
-3. **Engage Main Execution Interface**
-   Navigate to the `Tweaks/` directory, right-click `Apply Optimizations.bat`, and select **Run as Administrator**.
+2. **Launch the Dashboard**
+   Double-click the `Start.bat` file located in the root directory.
+3. **First-Run Initialization**
+   The framework will gracefully initialize, offer to create a native Windows System Restore point for absolute safety, and place a shortcut on your Desktop.
-4. **Select Modules**
+4. **Deploy Profiles**
-   Use the terminal UI to apply specific tuning modules based on your hardware target.
+   Use the stunning new WPF Dashboard to apply your desired Optimization Profiles, monitor real-time System Telemetry, or safely roll back any changes via the integrated Rollback Engine tab.

 ---